commonality/getting-started-inner-source/docs/developer-guide/api.md

     _Why:_

-    > ⌦ Most API providers use a small subset HTTP status codes.
+    > ![info][octicon-info] Most API providers use a small subset HTTP status codes.
 For example, the Google GData API uses only 10 status codes, Netflix uses 9, and Digg, only 8.
-Of course, these responses contain a body with additional information.There are over 70 HTTP status codes.
+Of course, these responses contain a body with additional information.
+There are over 70 HTTP status codes.
 However, most developers don't have all 70 memorized.
 So if you choose status codes that are not very common you will force application developers away from building their apps and over to wikipedia to figure out what you're trying to tell them. [read more...](https://apigee.com/about/blog/technology/restful-api-design-what-about-errors)

+### Pagination, limit, and offset parameters

 1. Provide total numbers of resources in your response.

 1. Accept `limit` and `offset` parameters.

-1. The amount of data the resource exposes should also be taken into account.
-The API consumer doesn't always need the full representation of a resource.Use a fields query parameter that takes a comma separated list of fields to include:
+1.  **Use a `fields` query parameter that takes a comma separated list of resource `properties` to include.**

+    > ```http
+    > GET /student?fields=id,name,age,class
+    > ```

+    _Why:_

+    > ![info][octicon-info] Your API consumers don't always need the full representation of a resource, nor the network latency associated with large `response` bodies.

+1. Avoid URIs nested resource properties in your URI path:

     ```http
-    GET /student?fields=id,name,age,class
+    GET /blogs/:blogId/posts/:postId/summary
     ```

+    _Why:_

+    > ![info][octicon-info] This is not pointing to a resource but to a property instead.
+You can pass the property as a parameter to trim your response.

 1. Pagination, filtering, and sorting don’t need to be supported from start for all resources.
 Document those resources that offer filtering and sorting.